 - Actively support a complaint

-- Attend meetings such as LAC Reviews, Supervision meetings or meeting seen as day to day normal business
+- Attend meetings such as LAC Reviews, Supervision meetings or meetings seen as day to day normal business

-- Unless exceptional circumstance speak for a foster carer in a meeting, and then only with chair approval
+- Unless exceptional circumstances speak for a foster carer in a meeting, and then only with chair approval

 To read more about how our AST service supports foster carers, download our guide here!